fzyzcjy/flutter_rust_bridge/book/src/library/platform_setup/android.md

 # Android
 There are a few different ways to integrate with our Android binaries when building for Android.
 None are particularly outstanding:
 - An "Ivy Repository"
-  - Works great, but impossible to test on an emulator locally or in CI :(
+  - Works great, but impossible to test changes on an emulator locally or in CI :(
 - Raw Groovy & Gradle
   - Works in theory, but tedious to have to write all needed logic in Groovy/Gradle
 - Starting an OS Shell